Lumexralph/blog-site/content/posts/iris-flower-classification/index.md

 ### Prediction

 Here comes the moment we've been waiting for!
-To identify the flower type by feeding the model one of the data we trained it on.
+To identify the flower type by feeding the model some of the data we trained it on.
 To make a prediction, use Keras `predict`.

 ```python